yellowdog/python-examples-templates/README.md

 ## Installing the YellowDog Agent on Linux Instances

-The YellowDog Scheduler requires that instances must be running the YellowDog Agent in order to participate in Worker Pools.
+The YellowDog Scheduler requires instances to run the YellowDog Agent in order to participate in Worker Pools.
 The [agent-installer](agent-installer) directory contains a generic installation script that can be used to create custom Linux images including the Agent, or which can be used to install the Agent dynamically when any Linux instance boots.